jpmckeown/pitch-sorted/tasks.md

 + how make a tile single-use?

 + Sorting sheep is tinged with sadness if the sort is for going to market.
 Later levels bring out the downside of sorting, for example a sheep may be marked with two colours (like Harry Potter being Slytherin) or terrain may change sheep colour, or a sheep may fluctuate between colours.

+Sorted game mechanics will give clues that the sheep don't like being divided.

+Moving to Sorted, when I was exploring pied piper mechanism I considered a 2-player version with a piper for each team but realised no I don't want to push players into identifying with one or other team: the Hat is neutral, it just wants to get both lorries filled.